The Best Things To Do In Benidorm

 Benidorm’s Old Town is a great place to explore, with its narrow streets and traditional Spanish architecture.

-There are a number of bars and restaurants located in the Old Town, as well as some small independent shops selling souvenirs and local produce.
+There are several bars and restaurants in the Old Town and some small independent shops selling souvenirs and local produce.

-El Casco Antiguo is also home to the Church of San Jaime, which was built in the 18th century.
+El Casco Antiguo is also home to the Church of San Jaime, built in the 18th century.

-A visit to Benidorm’s Old Town is a great way to get a feel for the traditional Spanish culture and history of the area.
+Visiting Benidorm’s Old Town is a great way to get a feel for the area’s traditional Spanish culture and history.

 Just a short journey from the bustling resort town of Benidorm, the quaint village of Altea is well worth a visit.